rdeepak2002/TortHub/README.md

 ## NGINX HTTPS Config

-Use https://www.sslforfree.com/ to generate keys and place the 'certificate.crt' and 'privatet.key' files in the /etc/nginx/ssl/ directory
+Use https://www.sslforfree.com/ to generate keys and place the 'certificate.crt' and 'private.key' files in the /etc/nginx/ssl/ directory

 ```sh
 server {